-The BPSB has been a hard-working group from its outset and the following are 2020 accomplishments.
+The BPSB has been a hard-working group from its outset and the following are 2021 accomplishments.

 Student Support and Assistance

-The BPSB develops a quarterly newsletter to keep the community apprised of its activities and programs;
+The BPSB develops a quarterly newsletter to keep the community apprised of its activities and programs.

-BPSB parent organizers have participated in interviews with Huffington Post, EdSource, News and Review, Sacramento Bee local radio stations.
+BPSB parent organizers participated in interviews with Politico, Ed Source, News and Review, Yahoo New, Sacramento Bee local radio stations, and Hechinger Report.

-Parent Support and advocacy
+Parent Support and Advocacy

-Participated in school site council meetings and IEP meetings at various schools to support the parents of children attending the school;
+Participated in school site council meetings and IEP meetings at various schools to support the parents of children attending the school.

 Hosted BPSB regional meetings with Merced BPSB, Turlock, California City and Hanford members.